Chimmuanya/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3. 2-mul.c: multiplies 2 integers.
 4. 3-print_numbers.c: print 0 to 9, then newline.
 5. 4-print_most_numbers.c: print 0-9 apart from 2 and 4
+6. 5-more_numbers.c: print from 0-14 without spaces for 10 rows